 Refer to: Statement of Creditable Sea Service (SOCSS) Guide (the guide includes checklist)(October 2, 2023)

 Note 1: Do not ignore suspected sea time errors simply because a member is not currently assigned to a sea pay eligible vessel.

 Note 2: Prior to January 1, 2015, if there is a discrepancy in the sea pay, the SPO PAO official needs to certify the member is/was entitled to Career Sea Pay (the actual dates) IAW 4.B.
 “Career Sea Pay” of the Pay Manual for any and all pre DA sea pay/time issues that were not entered into JUMPS (JDR).

 Note 3: Prior to January 1, 2015 the SPO must provide documentation supporting sea time adjustments requested.

-For all SOCS/SOCSS requests the SPO must contact PPC Customer Service via an online trouble ticket or send an email to PPC-DGfirstname.lastname@example.org and provide the following information:
+For all SOCSS requests an E-6 or above in the member’s SPO must contact PPC Customer Service via an online trouble ticket or send an email to PPC-DGfirstname.lastname@example.org and provide the following information:

-The SPO will file a copy of the SOCS/SOCSS request in the member's PDR, section 1, to serve as supporting documentation for crediting the member with prior service time for pay entry base date and active duty base date purposes.
+The SPO will file a copy of the SOCSS request in the member's PDR, section 2, to serve as verifying documentation that sea time balances were adjusted on the completed SOCSS date.